daithanhtran2912/udacity-projects/README.md

 It should return an empty body.

-* `DeleteTodo` - should delete a TODO item created by a current user.
+* `DeleteTodo` - should delete a TODO item created by a current user & delete S3 bucket object belong to this TODO item (if exist).
 Expects an id of a TODO item to remove.

 It should return an empty body.